Darren Ferguson 'furious' at Peterborough United four

 "They've got representatives involved.
 If it was up to me - and five players go out after Blackburn when we've got beat - I will want to fine them two weeks' wages.
 That will happen now."

 Winger Mendez-Laing and striker Barnett - a club-record £1m signing from Crawley in January - have been told their futures lie away from London Road.

 "People might say why didn't you wait until further enquiries take place?
 I wasn't in the mood to wait.
 I wanted to get them straight out the building," added Ferguson.

 "Since then I've looked at it and spoken to Gabby and Emile and all they've done is have a night out.
 It was stupid and they've admitted that.
 The other two - no."

 Defender Zakuani and striker Sinclair are available for selection for Saturday's visit of Blackburn.

-Mendez-Laing has joined League One Portsmouth on loan while Rotherham boss Steve Evans has made enquiries about Sinclair and Barnett.
+Mendez-Laing has while Rotherham boss Steve Evans has made enquiries about Sinclair and Barnett.

 "I spoke to Tyrone when the news broke," Evans told BBC Radio Sheffield.
 "The kid's devastated.
 We can't afford the Barnetts and Sinclairs.

 "There's also the issue of salaries and whether they want to come to League Two.

 "But they're players we'd love to bring here.
 But I was told they wouldn't be available for loan."